Professor Lee Brown

 Land management effects on aquatic ecosystems

 Peatland covers around 500 million hectares of global land surface, storing up to half the world's soil carbon.
-Poor management of these environments can result in vast environmental changes.
-Widespread management of UK peatlands, including artificial drainage and heather/grass burning, has resulted in significant changes in flow regimes, hydrochemistry and sediment fluxes of streams and rivers.
+Poor management of these environments can result in significant environmental changes.
+Widespread management of UK peatlands, including artificial drainage and heather/grass burning, has resulted in changes in flow regimes, hydrochemistry and sediment fluxes of streams and rivers.
 Drain-blocking has also created thousands of new pools in the UK uplands.
-I was the principle investigator on the EMBER project (Effects of Moorland Burning on the Ecohydrology of River Basins).
+I was the principle investigator on the EMBER project (Effects of Moorland Burning on the Ecohydrology of River Basins) and led several smaller project studying the biodiversity of peatland ponds.
+I am currently a co-investigator on the EU WaterLANDS project.

 Aquatic food webs

-Most aquatic ecosystem studies to date have focused on individuals or species populations, rather than the higher levels of organization (i.e. communities, food webs, ecosystems).
-It has been proposed that an understanding of the connections between these different levels, which are all ultimately based on individuals, can help to develop a more coherent understanding of how ecosystems respond to environmental change.
+An understanding of the connections between individuals and species can help to develop a more coherent understanding of how ecosystems respond to environmental change.
 My research on aquatic food webs has been undertaken in a variety of settings, from mesocosms looking at the effects of drought, through to glacier-fed rivers in the European Alps, with additional contributions to various synthesis papers.

 See my publications record for further details about my work in each of these research areas.